 Top 5 Most Popular Christmas Tree Varieties

 - Balsam Fir – The Balsam fir is the most fragrant of the trees, making it the most popular Christmas tree variety.
 They’re durable and have short, flat, dark green needles.
 They do dry out quickly so be sure to check their water levels often.
 Fun Fact: The tree was named for the balsam or resin found in blisters on bark which was used to treat wounds during the Civil War.

-Bonus Fun Fact: In 2017, the Christmas tree variety selected for the Rockefeller Center Christmas Tree in New York City is a Norway Spruce.
+Bonus Fun Fact: In 2019, the tree variety selected for the Rockefeller Center Christmas Tree in New York City is a Norway Spruce, from the town of Florida, New York.
 These trees can be identified by their needles which radiate equally in all directions around the branch, like a bristle brush.

 Which type of Christmas tree is your favorite?
 Wondering if you should go with a live or fake tree?
 There are pros and cons to each!